-If you can't sew, knit or crochet, you can still make a blanket for a child in foster care by creating quick, easy "no-sew" fleece blankets from our fleece blanket kits.
+If you can't sew, knit or crochet, you can still make a lasting gift for a child in foster care by creating "no-sew" fleece blankets from our fleece blanket kits.
 Order kits: To pick up.
 To be shipped to you.

-Our kits (shown here) contain pre-measured and cut fleece (1.5 yards) with sample fringe cut at each end of 2 opposite sides of the blanket, our special tag already attached to a back corner, a fringe-cutting template and instructions.
+Our kits (shown here) contain pre-measured and cut fleece (1.5 yards) with sample fringe cut at each of 2 opposite ends of the blanket, our special tag already attached to a back corner, a fringe-cutting template and instructions.

 IMPORTANT THINGS TO KNOW ABOUT OUR FLEECE BLANKETS:

 Use only one layer of fleece.

 Cut fringe at TWO opposite ends, not all four sides.*

 Use the 1" x 4" fringe cutting template we provide to avoid uneven-length fringe.

 Correctly made fleece blanket